Welcome to the UTRGV Center for Genome Research

-In 2024, the Division of Human Genetics, housed within The University of Texas Rio Grande Valley School of Medicine (UTRGV SOM) was awarded a $10 million grant to establish a Center for Genome Research with the goal of building UTRGV’s genomics research capacity by:
+In 2023, the UTRGV’s Department of Human Genetics was awarded a $10.6 million grant to establish the UTRGV Center for Genome Research with the goal of building the university's genomics research capacity by:

 1) expanding genomic research capabilities and discoveries in innovative research projects; and